svenove/home-assistant-google-pollen/README.md

 ### Manual Installation

-1. Download the `custom_components` folder from this repository.
+1. Download the `google-pollen.zip` from the releases.
-2. Copy the `google_pollen` directory into your Home Assistant's `custom_components` directory.
+2. Copy the `google_pollen` directory from the ZIP-file into your Home Assistant's `custom_components` directory.
 3. Restart Home Assistant.

 ## Configuration